erhise/offline-blitz/README.md

 * Run sandbox tests

 See [CHANGELOG](CHANGELOG.md) for latest features/fixes.

-## Dependencies (and why they are needed)

-* chokidar: watch files for changes
-* ts-node: compile and run typescript code
-* blessed: interactive ui
-* arg: parse command line arguments

 ## How To Use
 To run this application.
 From your command line: